Christ's Church, Changzhou

 Christ's Church, Changzhou (常州市基督教堂) is a Protestant church located in Zhonglou District, Changzhou, Jiangsu, China.

 History

 In 1903, the Methodist Episcopal Church, South established the Christ's Church in Changzhou, Jiangsu.
 The church traces its origins to the former Kaile Church (恺乐堂), founded by the American missionary John Hawk (霍约翰) in 1916 in memory of his sister-in-law Carriger Hawk (霍恺乐 (Huò Kǎilè)).

 The church was renamed Christ's Church in 1958.
 This name has been used to date.
 The church was closed during the ten-year Cultural Revolution.
 Renovations and a rebuilding of the main building began in July 2002 and were completed in March 2004 in a Gothic architectural style.
 A 48 m high bell tower was added to the church.
-The new church is 2880 m2, which can accommodate up to 1,300 parishioners.
+The new church has an area of 2880 m2, which can accommodate up to 1,300 parishioners.
 The church was officially reopened to the public on 11 December 1983.